MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

 The device may also encrypt the data; or you can use a mobile device management tool such as [Microsoft Intune](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/microsoft-intune).

 ## Syntax
 **SaveData**( *Collection*, *Name* )<br>**LoadData**( *Collection*, *Name* [, *IgnoreNonexistentFile* ])

 * *Collection* - Required.
 Collection to be stored or loaded.
 * *Name* - Required.
 Name of the storage.
 The name must be same to save and load same set of data.
 The name space isn't shared with other apps or users.
+Names must not contain any of these characters: `*".?:\<>|/`.
 * *IgnoreNonexistentFile* - Optional.
 A Boolean value indicating what to do if the file doesn't already exist.
 Use *false* (default) to return an error and *true* to suppress the error.

 ## Examples